IT:U & JKU Doctoral School

 Responsibilities and tasks

 You are up!
-We expect you to acquire new skills within our learning labs and to independently conduct interdisciplinary research.
+We expect you to acquire new knowledge and skills (e.g. learning psychology, computational thinking, and programming) within our projects and learning labs to independently conduct interdisciplinary research.
+During the PhD, you will apply the acquired knowledge and skills to design and analyze digital solutions such as conversational agents and learning analytics, and to answer scientific research questions while addressing educational problems at the same time.
 You will also gain valuable educational experience while having the opportunity to teach other students in your field of expertise.
 Over the course of four years, you will write and publish several research papers, culminating in writing and defending your PhD thesis.
 To achieve all of this, we expect you to work independently while also collaborating with your team and relevant stakeholders in the inspiring atmosphere of the JKU and IT:U university campuses in Linz, Austria.

 Skills and qualifications

-To qualify for the PhD program, you must have completed a degree equivalent to a Master’s degree in a field related to your desired project.
-It doesn’t matter what your study background is (from psychology over computer science to medicine), your interest in active learning counts!
-We are looking for curious minds with a keen interest in interdisciplinary research and fluent English communication and academic writing skills.
+To qualify for the PhD program, you must have completed a degree equivalent to a master’s degree in a field related to your desired project.
+Your academic background can vary – from psychology to computer science to medicine, for example – but a strong interest in active learning and technology-driven solutions is essential.
+We are looking for curious minds eager to acquire skills in computational methods and intelligent learning systems.
+A willingness to engage with the intersection of learning and technology, along with fluent English communication and academic writing skills, is key to succeeding in this interdisciplinary research environment.

 What you can expect

 We value your work!
 You will be employed at IT:U during your entire PhD.
-We offer a gross salary in line with the market from EUR 3.578,80 on a 40-hour full-time basis.
+We offer a gross salary in line with the market rate of EUR 3.714,80 on a 40-hour full-time basis.
 Our employees also benefit from a free Austria Climate Ticket, which covers all modes of public transportation.
 And of course, your coffee and snacks are on us.

 Please apply